xserv/xserv-js/README.md

   <img src="http://mobile-italia.com/xserv/assets/images/apple-icon-114x114.png" alt="Xserv" title="Xserv">
 </p>

-Xserv JS is a simple client library to integrating real-time bi-directional functionality via WebSockets to web and mobile apps, or any other Internet connected device.
+Xserv JS is a simple client library integrating real-time bi-directional messaging via WebSockets to web and mobile apps, or any other Internet connected device.

 ## How To Get Started